 Streaming sticks and compact dongles used to exist solely as low-budget alternatives to bigger, better, and more powerful set-top boxes.
 Nowadays, though, these tiny little tech marvels can often perform the same tasks as their larger brethren, but at more manageable prices (and sizes).

-Google, Roku, and Amazon are the biggest players in this market, with each touting signature streamers at reasonable rates and packed full of the features you want and expect.
+Google, Roku, and Amazon are the biggest players in this market, with each touting signature streamers at reasonable rates that are packed full of the features you want and expect.
 But which one is best?
 Google’s hockey-puck-shaped Chromecast recently received an update, with some better specs and new features.
-Amazon’s Fire TV Stick (2016) isn’t too shabby either, and both Roku options — the Streaming Stick and the Express — have undergone recent makeovers, boosting power and adding neat features to boot.
+Amazon’s Fire TV Stick isn’t too shabby either, and both Roku options — the Express Streaming Stick+ and the Roku Expree — have undergone recent makeovers, boosting power and adding neat features to boot.

-We decided to pit Chromecast vs. Roku vs. Fire TV Stick in the categories that matter most, from ease of use to price and features.
+We decided to pit Chromecast versus Roku versus Fire TV Stick+ in the categories that matter most, from ease of use to price and features.
 Take a look to see which streamer should win your heart (and your wallet).

 |Controller app||Android, iOS, MacOS, Windows, Chrome OS||Android, iOS, MacOS, Windows, Chrome OS||Android, iOS, Windows Phone, BB10||Android, iOS, Windows Phone, BB10||Android, iOS|

 |Voice search||Yes, via Home app||Yes, via Home app||Yes||Yes, via app||Yes, via app or remote|

 |Available here||Best Buy, Various retailers||Best Buy, Various retailers